-These step-by-step instructions show how to take clematis cuttings and root them to grow new vines.
+These step-by-step instructions show how to take clematis cuttings to grow new vines.
 It’s a simple propagation method using softwood cuttings.

 This is part of the Complete Clematis Care Guide with tips on planting, propagation, fertilizing, and more.